Victorious Boxers: Ippo's Road to Glory: Story

-Development
+Development and release

+Victorious Boxers was developed exclusively for the PlayStation 2 and used the capabilities of the DualShock 2 controller.

 Victorious Boxers: Ippo's Road to Glory was produced by Entertainment Software Publishing and was adapted from the Fighting Spirit manga series, at a time when the publishing company was focusing on its licensed comic properties rather than original titles.
 Development for the game was handled by New Corporation.
 The developers noted the capacities of the PlayStation 2 allowed them to reproduce the characters of the series accurately.
 The soundtrack of the game was composed by Takayuki Aihara, Shinji Hosoe and Naoki Tsuchiya.

 In May 2001, British video game company Empire Interactive announced it would publish the game in Europe and North America.
 Since Empire's presence in the United States market was minimal, a distribution deal was passed with Vivendi Universal for them to distribute the game, along with six other titles, in North America.
+While the Japanese cover features artwork from the manga series, the publishers eschewed the ties to the manga for Western releases.
+The editors of Official U.S. PlayStation Magazine attributed the change to consumers' lack of awareness about the source material in Western regions compared to Japan.
+The magazine editors included a completed save-state of the game on the pack-in PlayStation Underground disc of the July 2002 issue.
+Entertainment Software released an updated version, subtitled Championship Edition, on June 27, 2002, in Japan for a reduced price.
+Changes consisted of mirror matches that allow the same character to fight himself, character balance adjustments, and fixes to punch trajectories.